TonyYenTWN/trEnD/README.md

 Once compilation is complete, the input csv files, source files, object files and binary file will take about 120 MB of space.

 ### Compiler Choice and Settings
-I use [TDM-GCC 9.2.0](https://jmeubank.github.io/tdm-gcc/articles/2020-03/9.2.0-release) to compile the codes on windows, but other compilers should also work.
+I use TDM-GCC version [9.2.0](https://jmeubank.github.io/tdm-gcc/articles/2020-03/9.2.0-release) and [10.3.0](https://jmeubank.github.io/tdm-gcc/articles/2021-05/10.3.0-release) to compile the codes on windows, but other compilers should also work.

 I use [Code::Blocks](https://www.codeblocks.org/docs/main_codeblocks_en.html) for project management, and [a codeblock project file](https://github.com/TonyYenTWN/trEnD/blob/main/trEnD.cbp) is provided in the repository.
 Again it should be possible to use other IDEs for project management and code editing.